-Accounting Best Practices For Small Businesses
+Accounting Best Practices

 As an entrepreneur, your task does not end with Business Registration.
 In fact, that is just the beginning.
 What then follows is a long “to-do-list” to keep your business plans, goals and reporting requirements on target.
 If the ”list” is not managed properly, you will end up exhausted, regretful and frustrated because you will soon realize that you are actually working longer hours than when you were working for somebody else.
 What was an 8 to 5 job for an employer becomes a 24/7 headache for your business.